indiesoftby/defold-playable-ads/README.md

 ## Current Status

+Feel free to ask questions: [the topic about this asset is on the Defold forum](https://forum.defold.com/t/defold-for-playable-ads/68689).

 | Tool Version   | Defold Version | Status        |
 | -------------- | -------------- | ------------- |
 | 1.0.0          | 1.2.184        | Tested ✅     |